-Choosing a Radiant Floor Heating System: Electric vs. Hydronic
+Choosing a Floor Heating System: Electric vs. Hydronic Radiant Heat

 The first element to consider when choosing between electric vs. hydronic radiant heat flooring is the size of the application.
 While electric systems are suitable for smaller areas, they tend to run up electric bills when installed across large spaces and used as the primary heat source.
 So when it comes to wider radiant floor heating systems, hydronic systems are the ideal option.

 Then there’s the heat activity to consider.
 Whereas electric systems can heat rooms faster, hydronic systems are able to stretch out the effects for longer periods once the space is heated.
 Not only does this degree of operational efficiency contribute to lower energy bills, it also increases the lifespan of the system as mechanical stresses to the boiler are minimized.

 When it comes to installation, hydronic radiant systems are typically viewed as more labor-intensive and costly than their electric counterparts.
 This can be attributed back to the combination of boilers, pumps, fuel lines and panels beneath the floorboards versus the use of electrical cables to fuel the system’s operation.
 Yet, with the advent of Viega ProRadiant technology, the installation complexities surrounding hydronic radiant floor heating systems are becoming a concern of the past.

 Streamline the Installation of Hydronic Radiant Heating Systems

 Installing radiant tubing through traditional methods could easily turn into a 10-12 day project for a four-man crew.
 With Viega ProRadiant, the time to completion significantly decreases.
 Contractors have the means to install up to 20,000 square feet of tubing in an average workday, which gives them more opportunities to extend the reach of their business.